 From here, the trail crosses Riley Creek and leads you up through a mixed subalpine and montane forest before reaching the junction with the Pacific Crest Trail (PCT) #2000.
 Turn right onto the PCT and hike through subalpine wildflower parklands full of heather, lupine, and indian paintbrush interspersed with mountain hemlock and subalpine fir.

-Cross Riley Creek again, pass by Sheep Lake (both of which have campsites), and ascend up to a saddle between Burnt Rock and Mount Adams.
+Cross Riley Creek again (some great creek-side campsites), pass by Sheep Lake (spacious campsites), and ascend up to a saddle between Burnt Rock and Mount Adams.
 This saddle is the beginning of the ridgewalk off-trail hike up to Crystal Lake.
 Follow the ridgeline, staying close to the spine as best as you can.
 Soon, come to a steep rock/talus slope and a "pass."
 Instead of climbing up through the rocky slope at the middle, look to the right (south) side and look for a trail heading up the south arm of the ridge.
 The trail takes you to the top.

 No campfires allowed above the Pacific Crest Trail, Round the Mountain Trail, or Highline Trails.